-Andrew J. Rotherham is a co-founder and partner at Bellwether Education, a national non-profit organization working to support educational innovation and improve educational outcomes for low-income students.
+Andrew J. Rotherham is a co-founder and partner at Bellwether Education Partners, a national nonprofit organization working to support educational innovation and improve educational outcomes for high-need students.
 Rotherham leads Bellwether’s thought leadership and policy analysis work.
-He is also the executive editor of Real Clear Education, part of the Real Clear Politics family of news and analysis websites, a contributing editor to U.S. News & World Report, writes the blog Eduwonk.com, teaches courses on education policy at universities including The University of Virginia, and is co-publisher of “Education Insider” a federal policy analysis tool produced by Whiteboard Advisors.
+He is also the executive editor of Real Clear Education, part of the Real Clear Politics family of news and analysis websites, a contributing editor to U.S. News & World Report, writes the blog Eduwonk.com, teaches courses on education policy at universities including The University of Virginia, and is co-publisher of “Education Insider,” a federal policy analysis tool produced by Whiteboard Advisors.
 Rotherham previously served at The White House as Special Assistant to the President for Domestic Policy during the Clinton administration and is a former member of the Virginia Board of Education.
-He was education columnist for TIME, a regular contributor to U.S. News and World Report, and in addition to Bellwether, founded or co-founded two other education reform organizations and served on the boards of several other successful education start-ups.
+He was education columnist for TIME and a regular contributor to U.S. News and World Report.
+In addition to Bellwether, Rotherham has founded or co-founded two other education reform organizations and served on the boards of several other successful education start-ups.

 He lives in Virginia with his wife and two daughters.